Sheepolution/how-to-love/book/chapter18.md

 	--So we could do:
 	width = 32
 	height = 32
-	--But let's say you didn't know the width and height of a tile --You can also use the number of rows and columns in the tileset --Our tileset has 2 rows and 3 columns
+	--But let's say we don't know the width and height of a tile --We can also use the number of rows and columns in the tileset --Our tileset has 2 rows and 3 columns
 	--But we need to subtract 2 to make up for the empty pixels we included to prevent bleeding width = (image_width / 3) - 2